UweDomaratius/GermanIndustries/doc/README.md

 Vehicle distributors, or rather, car dealership sell vehicles in the cities.
 Typically they also provide services around vehicles such as repairing parts and switching tyres.

+Industry will only spawn after 1910.
+This restriction is also valid for funding the industry.
 | Requires | Produces |
 | -- | -- |
 | [Vehicles](#vehicles) |  |